boostorg/redis/README.md

 The `aedis::resp3::request::config` object inside the request dictates how the `aedis::connection` should handle the request in some important situations.
-The reader is advised to have a read it carefully.
+The reader is advised to read it carefully.

 ## Responses